KavyaSiddharthan/kavya-portfolio/README.md

    - `PORT`: (optional, defaults to 3003)
 6. Deploy

-**Note**: Since this uses SQLite, data will not persist across deploys on Render's free tier due to ephemeral file system.
-For production, consider using a persistent database.
+**Note**: This project now uses PostgreSQL for persistent data storage on Render.
+Ensure environment variables are set accordingly.

 ---